IHL Competition: Moot Court 2023

 The International Humanitarian Law (IHL) Moot Court Competition is usually held once a year in Wellington, New Zealand and seeks to raise awareness of the laws or war.

-The New Zealand Red Cross will hold the IHL Moot Court Competition in Wellington from 1 to 2 December 2023.
+New Zealand Red Cross will hold the IHL Moot Court Competition in Wellington from 29 November to 1 December 2024.
 The competition is open to teams from each of the six New Zealand law schools.

 The purpose of the IHL Moot Competition includes enhancing students’ knowledge and understanding of IHL, developing students’ capacity to apply the law in a practical and relevant manner to real-life situations, supporting the teaching of IHL in New Zealand universities, and preparing participants for IHL-related professional endeavours.